Nice to meet you.

 Synthetic monitoring

 API checks are useful for examining the endpoints that drive the automation side of your service.
-You can GET, PUSH, PULL, PATCH, or DELETE with most providers, allowing an array of possibilities for endpoint monitoring.
+Most providers allow you to GET, PUSH, PULL, PATCH, or DELETE, allowing an array of possibilities for endpoint monitoring.
 Bonus points if you can set and retrieve variables.

 Support is an unseen factor in web monitoring

-When you need help, it’s important there is a team willing to work with you.
-Early support interactions are a good indication to quality of service.
+When you need help, it’s important that there is a team willing to work with you.
+Early support interactions are a good indication of the quality of service.
 How long does it take for agents to respond to a ticket?
-What is the quality of their response and what documentation can they provide?
+What is the quality of their response, and what documentation can they provide?
 What support types are available, such as phone or chat support?
-When a provider is hiding the contact button, that could be a red flag.
+When a provider hides the contact button, that could be a red flag.

 Documentation